-The proposed building would be located to the west of the site on an area of undeveloped land.
-It would be single storey construction with a shallow pitch roof.
-The proposed building would provide accommodation for 12, 0-2 year olds, 20, 2-3 year olds and 24, 3-4 year olds.
+The previous scheme, considered and deferred by the Committee, was for a single storey building with shallow pitch roof to the west of the site on an area of undeveloped land.
+The proposed building would provide accommodation for twelve 0-2 year olds, twenty 2-3 year olds and twenty four 3-4 year olds.